d-krupke/slurminade/README.md

 If there is a bug, you will directly see it in the output (at least for most bugs).

+## Project structure

+The project is reasonably easy:

+- batch.py: Contains code for bundling tasks, so we don't spam slurm with too many.
+- conf.py: Contains code for managing the configuration of slurm.
+- dispatcher.py: Contains code for actually dispatching tasks to slurm.
+- execute.py: Contains code to execute the task on the slurm node.
+- function.py: Contains the code for making a function slurm-compatible.
+- function_map.py: Saves all the slurified functions.
+- guard.py: Contains code to prevent you accidentally DDoSing your infrastructure.
+- options.py: Contains a simple data structure to save slurm options.

 ## Changes

 * 0.5.0: